Morpheu5/tOfuS/NOTES.md

-                          -=[ THE BIG WARNING ]=-
-Make sure you follow the procedures described inside the utils/ directory in order to have everything you need to build tOfuS
-                      -=[ MAY GOD SHAVE THE QUEEN ]=-

 Arch dependent headers should be referred with just their name (i.e., types.h rather than tofus/arch/i386/types.h).
 This is because the path is correctly set by the Makefile and it allows to quickly change the target arch.